The Tiger Woman (1917 film): Brazil

 The film was released in Brazil with title Mulher Tigre on July 26, 1917 at Cine Ideal, situated at the centre of Rua da Carioca 60-62, Rio de Janeiro.
 It was a hit amongst the Brazilian audience for six weeks and it was also exhibited on Cines Capitolio and Pathé from August 5, 1917.
 Cine Pathé was a cinema located at Floriano square also called Cinelândia.
 Cine Ideal belonged to the group Severiano Ribeiro, which still holds in its storehouse a couple of old silent films.

+Preservation

+With no holdings located in archives, The Tiger Woman is considered a lost film.